 Along these lines, we estimate the general model using Bayesian techniques with quarterly data from 1964Q1 to 2019Q4.
 The likelihood of the data sample Y given the estimated parameters Θ is denoted as $L(Y|\Theta)$.
 By incorporating the prior parameter distribution $P(\Theta)$, the posterior density is proportional to $L(Y|\Theta)P(\Theta)$.
 We employ the random walk Metropolis Hastings algorithm, which is a standard practice for drawing from the posterior distribution of Θ .
-To sample the posterior distribution, we draw over 1 million sets of parameters and discard the first 30%.
-The mode of the posterior distribution is used as the initial likelihood.

 We use the following observables expressed in growth rates: consumption C, investment I, labor hours n_c and n_i , sectoral utilization $util{ND}$ and $util_D$, and the relative price of investment p_i .
 This dataset is similar to Katayama and Kim (2018), but we include the utilization variables and exclude wages.
-Formally, the vector of observables \mathbf{Y}t is
+Formally, the vector of observables \mathbf{Y}t is parameter ζ closely related to the Frisch elasticity of labor supply, the fixed cost share parameter of potential output ν^R , the elasticity of depreciation with respect to capital utilization σ{ac} and σ{ai} , the investment adjustment cost parameters Ψ_K , the inverse of the intersectoral elasticity of labor supply θ , and the elasticity of substitution between nondurables and services ξ .
+We focus most on the elasticity of the matching function with respect to shopping effort φ and the elasticity of shopping cost η .